SanderTheDragon/sphinx-extensions/docs/mappedlinkrole.rst

        'wikipedia': 'https://en.wikipedia.org/wiki/{}'
    }

-Now the ``wikipedia`` role is available, and can be used like this.
+Now the :rst:`wikipedia` role is available, and can be used like this.

 .. code-block:: rst
    :class: cb-none